-The Golden Hour One app helps you to find the best time, place, and weather, to take your blue hour pictures.
+The Golden Hour One app helps you find the best time, place, and whether to take your blue hour pictures.
 You will find it easy to use the interface.
 Don’t be afraid of all the possibilities like the sky, light, and moon indexes, weather descriptions, and azimuth and altitude of the sun or moon.
-You can use it for golden hour and super moon photography as well as blue hour photography.
+You can use it for golden hour, super moon photography, and blue hour photography.

 Features: Easy to use interface, golden and blue hour, moon phases, sky, light, and moon index, 5-day weather forecast, unique weather description, map compass, time and direction of the sun and moonrise/set, civil, nautical, and astronomical twilight, and much more.